vitalii7922/music-advisor/README.md

 so that the service is sure that you have enough rights to get information from API. <br/>
 Before starting the application you should go to the https://developer.spotify.com and create your application.
 To create an application:
-1. you should select Dashboard tab on the site, log in to Spotify, and click the button Create an App.
+1. you should select Dashboard tab on the site, log into Spotify, and click the button Create an App.
 Specify redirect_uri as http://localhost:8080<br/>
 When application is created you get client_id and client_secret.<br/>
-2. create package and SpotifyData.class in task/src/data package with fields CLIENT_ID, CLIENT_SECRET and getters respectively.<br/>
+2. Hardcode client_id and client_secret to CLIENT_ID, CLIENT_SECRET fields respectively in task/src/data package/SpotifyData.class.<br/>

 Example:
 ```Java